hapijs/joi/API.md

 ### `expression(template, [options])` - aliases: `x`

-Generates a dyanmic expression using a template string where:
+Generates a dynamic expression using a template string where:
 - `template` - the template string using the [template syntax](#template-syntax).
 - `options` - optional settings used when creating internal references.
 Supports the same options as [`ref()`](#refkey-options).